Your Take Control Account

 - From the PDF: Click the Ebook Extras button on the first page (or click Check for Updates, or Blog, on older books).
 If you are not logged in, you see a login dialog.
 Enter your email address and password.
 On the resulting Ebook Extras webpage, click the Blog tab.

 - From an EPUB or Mobipocket file: Look in the Read Me First chapter for a link to use, and then keep clicking until you either reach a login dialog (close it) or get to the Ebook Extras page.
 Once there, click the Blog tab

-From your Take Control Downloads page: Click the title of the ebook that you’re interested in; then, click the Blog tab.
+- From your Take Control Library page: Click the title of the ebook that you’re interested in; then, click the Blog tab.

-The top of the Blog tab on the Ebook Extras page usually has an entry outlining our update plans for the book.
+The Update Plans tab on the book’s catalog page may have an entry outlining our update plans for the book.

 Thank You and Future Thoughts